AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report1_Spring2019.md

 - [Previous Work](#Previous-Work)

 ## Introduction
-**Explain how the completion of your challenge will affect AguaClara and the mission of providing safe drinking water (or sustainable wastewater treatment!).
-If this is a continuing team, how will your contribution build upon previous research?
-What needs to be further discovered or defined?
-If this is a new team, what prompted the inclusion of this team?**

 Excess dissolved gas in influent water of AguaClara plants at Tamara, Honduras and EL PODA, Nicaragua has significantly reduced the plants' efficiencies.
 To clarify: “excess dissolved gas” does not entail *bubbles* being present in influent water.
 The influent water is *supersaturated* with gas: gas molecules are dispersed throughout the water, not congregated in bubbles.